We offer specialists in their fields who bring their expertise to help your team buld their knowledge and skills.

 Plan and project viability

 Planning authorities must demonstrate the deliverability of their plan proposals and policies, and the level of the CIL should have regard to the impact on viability.
+Viability considerations can emerge in relation to planning applications, and case officers need to be able to engage effectively with the challenges that brings.
 So it is essential that planners have a good working understanding of viability and development finance.

 This course covers plan and project appraisal, economic viability and the CIL.

-Feedback from our training has been very good:
+Feedback from our training is consistently very good: